llm-bible/llm-bible.github.io/_publications/vrabcová2025pink.markdown

 bibkey: vrabcová2025pink
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.22395"}
-tags: ['Security', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Security']
 ---
 Negations are key to determining sentence meaning, making them essential for logical reasoning.
 Despite their importance, negations pose a substantial challenge for large language models (LLMs) and remain underexplored.
   We constructed and published two new textual entailment datasets NoFEVER-ML and NoSNLI-ML in four languages (English, Czech, German, and Ukrainian) with